dsl2022/SpaceRepetitionServer/note.md

 How does the GET /api/language endpoint decide which language to respond with?
 (Hint: Does it relate to the user that made the request?)

-In the UserService.populateUserWords method, what is db.transaction?
+### In the UserService.populateUserWords method, what is db.transaction?

+### What is SERIAL in the create migration files?
+(Hint)
+It's a a method of generating artificial primary keys.

+### What is setval in the seed file?
+(Hint)
+it set the next value according the max value of current id.